By Boma Benjy – Iwuoha

 As these beautiful Emirati women wear the abaya, a head-scarf which covers the neck and part of the head called a hijab is often worn as part of the outfit.
 Some may add a niqab; which is used to cover the mouth and nose to leave the eyes exposed.

 Though they rarely wear European clothing, in recent times; the younger generations like to wear fitted abayas.
 They are also often dressed in an extremely fashionable manner underneath the abaya which they remove when solely in the presence of women or when at home.
 Similarly, their love for fashion is reflected by the fact that Emirati women buy abaya made by some of the greatest couturiers such as Dior, Pierre Cardin, Chanel etc.

-So the next time you think of fashion in the United Arab Emirates, think of beautiful, well tailored colorful garments.
+So the next time you think of fashion in the United Arab Emirates, think of beautiful, well-tailored colourful garments.